 Official 7 Day National Weather Service Forecast (CAZ072)

-Monday Night: Mostly cloudy.
-Chance of showers in the evening, then chance of snow showers after midnight.
-Lows 24 to 34.
+Wednesday Night: Partly cloudy in the evening, then mostly cloudy with a slight chance of snow after midnight.
+Lows 20 to 30.

 Product Disclaimer